abelsiqueira/perprof-py/README.md

 Some examples of input file are provided at `samples`.
 To see the examples already, enter the folder and enter

+    $ cd samples
     $ ./make-examples.sh

 This will generate 8 simple examples in the folder `samples/plots`.
-For more information, check the README.md in `samples`.
+For more information, check the `samples/README.md`.

 ## Use a file for your flags

-To fully customize your needs, you may need to add a few flags for perprof.
+To fully customize your needs, you may need to add a few flags for `perprof`.
 The best way to do this is to create a file with a flag in each line and calling `perprof` with that file as argument, with a `@` preceding the file name:

-    $ perprof @filename [more flags]
+    $ perprof @filename [more flags] FILE1 FILE2 [FILE3 ...]

-A file test/pdf.args in included as example.
+For a example you can look at `test/pdf.args`.
 To use it, enter

-    $ perprof test/*.long -f -o tmp @test/pdf.args
+    $ perprof @test/pdf.args -f -o tmp test/*.long

-Please note that the arguments in the the file and in the command line are treated equally, so you can't add confliting options.
+Please note that the arguments in the file and in the command line are treated equally, so you can't add conflicting options.